CuriousCI/software-engineering/software-engineering.typ

 == Traffic light `[2000]`

 This example models a *traffic light*.
 The three original versions (`2100`, `2200` and `2300`) have the same behaviour, with a different implementation.
-The one reported here has the same behaviour of that one, yet it's simpler.
+The one reported here behaves like the original versions, with a simpler implementation.
 Let $T$ be the MDP that describes the traffic light, s.t.
 - $U = {epsilon, sigma}$ where
   - $epsilon$ means "do nothing"
   - $sigma$ means "switch light"